Tinchuley - Visit & Stay

-3) There are six tea gardens within short distances where you can experience the garden life, watch tea plucking, visit the factory and see tea processing.
+There are six Tea Gardens within short distances where you can experience the garden life, watch tea plucking, visit the factory and see tea processing.
 The nearest tea estate is the well known Rungli Rungliot.
-Another one is Peshoke Tea Estate.
+Another one is Peshok Tea Estate.

-5) Walk for about 20 minutes through forest of ferns and reach Gumbadara, another great view point from where you see the river Rangeet and a part of Sikkim.
+Walk for about 20 minutes through forest of ferns and reach Gumbadara Viewpoint, another great place from where you see the river Rangeet and a part of Sikkim.
 You can also get great views of Kanchenjunga from here on a clear day.
 The large rocks here have historical significance.
 They are a great training ground for rock climbers.
 There are also several caves here which you can explore.

 How to reach Tinchuley

 Tinchuley is 32kms from Darjeeling (1.5 hours by car), 73kms from NJP (about 2.5 hours), 77kms from Bagdogra (about 3 hours) and 35 kms from Kalimpong (about 1.5 hours drive).

 You can get reserved taxis from NJP, Bagdogra, Siliguri, Darjeeling and Kalimpong.
-Shared taxis/Jeeps are available from Siliguri (Sevoke Road, behind Vishal Cinema Hall or from Ranjit Garage behind 9/10 Hotel Sevoke) up to Takdah.
+Occasional shared taxis/Jeeps are available from Siliguri (Sevoke Road, behind Vishal Cinema Hall or from Ranjit Garage behind 9/10 Hotel Sevoke) up to Takdah.
 From Takdah you will need to take a private taxi (like a Maruti van) for a short drive up to Tinchuley.
 From Darjeeling you can get buses up to Takdah (leaving in the afternoon).

 Best time to visit Tinchuley

 October to May is the best time to visit Tinchuley.
 This is the time when the sky remains clear and you get great views of the mountains and valleys all around.
 However November to February would be quite cold in Tinchuley and you need to carry appropriate woolens.
 Mid June to end-September is the monsoon season, when it rains quite frequently, the sky mostly remains cloudy and the mountain views are usually not available then.